 NI teachers and civil servants involved in biggest industrial action in a decade

-Teachers and civil servants will go on strike later in what trade unions have described as the biggest industrial action in Northern Ireland in over a
+Most schools in the region are closed on Wednesday as a result of the action.

-Hundreds of teachers and civil servants will go on strike later in what trade unions have described as the biggest industrial action in Northern Ireland in more than a decade.
+Hundreds of teachers and civil servants are striking in what trade unions have described as the biggest industrial action in Northern Ireland in more than a decade.

+Most schools in the region are closed on Wednesday as a result of the action.

-NIPSA, the largest union in Northern Ireland, will be joined by members of PCS, GMB, UNITE and teachers’ unions at picket lines.
+Nipsa (Northern Ireland Public Service Alliance), the largest union in Northern Ireland, has been joined by members of PCS, GMB, Unite and teachers’ unions at picket lines.

 The unions say the scale of action means people across Northern Ireland will be directly impacted.

-All five teaching unions in Northern Ireland are joining the strike action, with the National Association of Head Teachers striking for the first time in its history in relation to pay.
+All five teaching unions in Northern Ireland are involved, with the National Association of Head Teachers striking for the first time in its history in relation to pay.

 A pay award amounting to £552 a year for some civil servants was offered by the Government at the start of the month, but talks with health unions around the same time did result in an offer.

-NIPSA say the strike will take place against a backdrop of a sharp decline in the real value of public service pay, the Northern Ireland public service budget crisis and overwhelming cost of living crunch hitting working class communities.
+Nipsa says the strike is taking place against a backdrop of a sharp decline in the real value of public service pay, the Northern Ireland public service budget crisis and an overwhelming cost-of-living crunch hitting working class communities.

-Picket lines will be in place at the Millennium Forum in Derry and at Belfast City Hall.
+Rallies are planned at the Millennium Forum in Londonderry and at Belfast City Hall.

-NIPSA general secretary Carmel Gates said the Secretary of State for Northern Ireland Chris Heaton-Harris was imposing sanctions on public services to try and force Northern Ireland political parties to return to the assembly.
+Nipsa general secretary Carmel Gates said the Secretary of State for Northern Ireland, Chris Heaton-Harris, was imposing sanctions on public services to try to force Northern Ireland political parties to return to the assembly.

 “The action has been forced in large measure by the government’s decision to implement sanctions in Northern Ireland,” she said.